-- (1) reading documents; - (2) revising the draft outline of the implementation resources; - (3) developing discussion papers; - (4) attending IC sub-group/working group meetings; - (5) preparing a presentation for regional workshops on the IPPC; - (6) attending IC meetings and briefing IC members as appropriate.

-(7) The IC lead may be present at least one day before the IC meeting to consult and arrange for upcoming meeting with the secretariat staff
+- (1) reading documents; - (2) revising the draft outline of the implementation resources; - (3) developing discussion papers; - (4) attending IC sub-group meetings; - (5) preparing a presentation for regional workshops on the IPPC; - (6) attending IC meetings and briefing IC members as appropriate. - (7) The IC lead may be present at least one day before the IC meeting to consult and arrange for upcoming meeting with the secretariat staff

-Contracting parties (and the regional plant protection organizations (RPPOs) they are members of) are encouraged to support the production of standards by supporting the work of the the IC lead whenever possible.
+Contracting parties (and the regional plant protection organizations (RPPOs)) are encouraged to support the work of the IC lead whenever possible.